 What Causes Hoarding Disorder?

-Scientists don’t yet know what causes the brains of hoarders to function differently.
+Scientists don’t yet know what causes hoarders’ brains to function differently.
 Several different risk factors appear to increase an individual’s risk of developing hoarding disorder:

 - Family history.
-An individual with one or more relatives who suffers from the disorder is more likely to develop the disorder.
+An individual with one or more relatives who suffer from the disorder is more likely to develop the condition.

 - Personality traits.
 Studies have found a connection between hoarding behavior and certain broad personality traits.
 Associated traits include indecisiveness, procrastination, avoidance, perfectionism, distractibility, and disorganization.